aflyhorse/arvados-systemd-scripts/README.md

 * CentOS: ```/etc/sysconfig/```

-and then change the varibles ini the config file as appropriate.
+and then change the varibles in the config file as appropriate.

 ### Licence

-The project is licensed under Apache License Version 2.0, unless otherwise specified.
+The project is licensed under __Apache License Version 2.0__, unless otherwise specified.

-Some rights is granted to the Arvados project, including but not limited to modification, redistribution, and relicensing this project.
+Some rights were granted to the __Arvados__ Project, including but not limited to modification, redistribution, and relicensing this project.